pnp/blog/content/post/introduction-to-json.md

     }
 ```

-While it\'s not recommended, it
+While it's not recommended, it
 is [legal](https://tools.ietf.org/html/rfc8259#section-4) to have
 duplicate names in a JavaScript object, so you could have more than
-one `"comment"` if you\'re daring.
+one `"comment"` if you're daring.
 This is valid JSON:
 ```
     {
       "name": "Parker",